 Unused resources from tactical and SLG tiers will be passed down to the lower levels of the hierarchy; Resources are flowing from the top to the bottom.

-It’s advised to assign your most critical requests to a workload which is located on top of the hierarchy (most probably in the tactical tier).
+It’s advised to assign your most critical requests to a workload that is located on top of the hierarchy (most probably in the tactical tier).

 To avoid situations where lower levels are completely cut off from resources, because all of them were used at a higher level, a safety mechanism exists: